juhakivekas/multidiff/README.md

 * **Use a clear and descriptive title.** for the feature you want to add.
 * **Desribe the exact steps you took** to add the feature.
 * **Explain** what are the benfits of the feature.
+#### Pull requests
-Pull requests are always welcomed, and please raise an issue if something is broken or if you can think of a cool feature.
+Pull requests are always welcomed, please feel free to raise a reueqst when you are compeleted with adding a feature or see a bug.
 I can be reached as "stilla" on Protonmail.